dengsgo/me-arch-os/README.md

 - Focused on Kde Plasma desktop and software
 - Focus on Wayland
 - Country-specific and region-specific optimizations to better fit user habits
-- Nvidia-specific driver HOOK (Beta)
+- Provides Nvidia-specific driver pre-installation images for immediate use

 ## TODO